 Dana has fabulous tutorials that are beautifully styled.
-Some are crafts, some are sewing, all are family focused.
+Some are crafts and some are sewing, but all are family focused.
 I’m always inspired when I stop by this blog.

-A British sewing blogger who started sewing 2-3 years ago.
-She was recently featured on The Great British Sewing Bee and has started creating patterns.
+A British sewing blogger who only started sewing two years before starting her blog!
+She was featured on The Great British Sewing Bee and she has started creating patterns.
 Beginner’s will love Tilly’s Learn to Sew posts.

 Sew many ideas ~ sew little time.
 Always inspiring ~ never boring.

 I’m a true fan.
-This blog is all about fabric and since I’m a Fabrivore, I can get a regular fix for my fabric addiction.
-Regular posts about all things fabric and they are from my hometown of Austin.
+Regular posts about all things fabric AND they are from my hometown of Austin.
 Always a winner in my book.

 I really enjoy this blogger’s witty style (although, she does use some colorful language) and her fashion-centered sewing style.
-Her posting schedule is irregular, but always worth the wait.
+Her posting schedule is irregular, but it is always worth the wait.